cs50nestm/cs50labs/functions/README.md

 The code is already started, with a function prototype already done.
 However the function itself, always returns a 0.

-So the return type `int`, the function name `get_positive_int`, and the input argument `prompt` which has a `string` datatype, are already defined for you.
-Your job is to change the code in curly brackets to print the value stored in `prompt` asking the user for a positive `int`, check a condition, and repeat this process when the input is less than or equal to zero.
+So the return type ,`int`, the function name `,get_positive_int`, and the input argument ,`prompt`, which has a `string` datatype, are already defined for you.
+Your job is to implement the function so that it continues to prompt the user until they provide a positive integer.

+{% spoiler "Hint" %}
 Think back to the lab where you used a loop to validate user input.
-Can an approach like that work here?
+Can using a do while loop work here?
+{% endspoiler %}

 Try to get the function to do one thing at a time.
 Perhaps get a loop working without a `prompt` first, that only accepts positive numbers.
 Then try to add the `prompt`.